-While seizures are a complicated medical issue, it’s helpful to remember that there are several possible ways for them to be managed or treated.
-Also, a little education as to what causes dogs to have seizures might help ease these feelings of helplessness.
+While seizures are a complicated medical issue, it's helpful to remember that there are several possible ways for them to be managed or treated.
+Also, a little education about what causes dogs to have seizures might help ease these feelings of helplessness.
 After all, a knowledgeable pet parent is an empowered pet parent.
-So here are some insights into seizures, why they happen, how they’re diagnosed, and treatment options.
+Here are some insights into seizures, why they happen, how they're diagnosed, and treatment options.

+So, why do dogs have seizures?
 The first thing to know is that seizures are basically an outward symptom of the primary medical issue.
-So, just like dog slobber is the outward indication of your pup wanting to eat that treat in your hand, a seizure is the outward indication that there is something affecting the way your pet-pal’s “wiring” is working.
+Just like dog slobber is the outward indication of your pup wanting to eat that treat in your hand, a seizure is an indication that something is affecting the way your pet pal's "wiring" is working.

 That something could be any number of medical issues, from tumors to the ingestion of toxic chemicals to an inherited genetic trait.
-Whatever the issue, it caused the electrical pathways in the brain to misfire en mass.
-This uncontrolled misfiring can happen in a small area of the brain, or across the entire brain.
+Whatever the issue, it causes the electrical pathways in the brain to misfire en masse.
+This uncontrolled misfiring can happen in a small area of the brain or across the entire brain.
 The result is a seizure.
-But depending on where the misfiring is occurring, the seizure can be as subtle as face twitching or as obvious as full-body convulsions.
-If the seizures occur repeatedly, they’re classified as epilepsy.
+But, depending on where the misfiring is occurring, the seizure can be as subtle as face twitching or as obvious as full-body convulsions.
+If the seizures occur repeatedly, they're classified as epilepsy.

 The terms symptomatic and idiopathic refer to the known or unknown causes of epilepsy.
-But those terms don’t describe the seizures themselves.
-In order to better classify types of seizures, they are further broken down into additional categories.
+But those terms don't describe the seizures themselves.
+To better classify types of seizures in dogs, they are further broken down into additional categories.
 The seizures commonly seen in dogs are grand mal and focal seizures.

 Once the seizure ends, your pup will enter into what's called the postictal phase.
 They may appear groggy or dizzy.
 They may lay motionless for a while before getting up.
 Walking might appear difficult, and your pooch might bump into walls or furniture.
 Often postictal pups will be very hungry and eat anything they can.
 This phase can last up to a couple of hours before your buddy seems normal again.